Share Post:

 5. Average Deal Size

 When creating an action plan to improve sales performance, many organizations simply track the number of deals.
-While that can be interesting, it isn’t the most important metric.
+While that can be interesting, it isn’t the most important KPI.
 When you track your average deal size, you get a better sense of whether business is growing, reducing, or standing still.

 Sales conversations that focus on value rather than just transactional issues can increase the average deal size.
 Sellers who consistently score below the average deal size for the team likely discount aggressively to close the deal quickly.
 It may also be a rep who targets only low-hanging fruit and is reluctant to go after a more substantial prize.